dmbarbour/glas/docs/GlasApps.md

 Transactions are logically instantaneous.
 The concept of 'timeout' or 'sleep' is incompatible with transactions.
 However, we can constrain a transaction to commit before or after a given time.
 We can also estimate time of commit then abort if the estimate is too far off.
 Proposed effects API:

 * **time:now** - Response is an estimated, logical time of commit, as a TimeStamp value.
+This method will always return the same value within a transaction.
 * **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
 Otherwise fail.

-Time 'check' provides stable, monotonic, indirect observation of time.
-If a transaction aborts after a failed time check, the runtime can implicitly wait for specified time (or other relevant changes) to retry.
-Time check is useful for modeling timeouts and scheduling.

-Reading 'now' will always destabilize a transaction, so it's best read after the transaction is unstable for other reasons, such as processing an incoming message from a channel.
+These APIs interact differently with incremental computing.
+Use of 'time:now' is inherently unstable so will force the transaction to repeatedly backtrack and retry.
+Use of 'time:check' will only update once for a future TimeStamp, and is useful for precise waits and timeouts.
+A runtime can arrange for the transaction to evaluate again slightly ahead of the specified time, then commit at that time.

-Suggest timestamps are usually in NT time: a natural number of 100ns intervals since midnight Jan 1, 1601 UT.
+TimeStamp values will use NT time - a natural number of 100ns intervals since midnight, Jan 1, 1601 UTC.
+The 100ns interval is more than accurate enough for casual use.

 ### Concurrency